✦ Scandinavian-inspired design, curated for modern living

 Coverage Area Needs

 Coverage is a big deal when you’re choosing a DC RV dehumidifier, because the unit needs to match the size of your space to control moisture effectively.
 Check the manufacturer’s coverage range and compare it with your RV’s square footage.
 Small models may handle about 54 sq. ft., while larger ones can cover up to 300 sq. ft.
 If you travel in a compact camper, a lighter unit usually fits better and moves easily.
-In a larger motorhome, choose a model with enough capacity to pull moisture quickly, especially if humidity stays high.
+In a larger motorhome, choose a model with enough capacity to pull moisture steadily, especially if humidity stays high.
 You should also think about how damp your environment gets, since performance can change with temperature and relative humidity.
 Pick a dehumidifier that matches your layout, so you get steady comfort without overworking the unit.

 Tank And Drainage